Anesthesiologist billing and revenue management for anesthesiology should be easy.

 In other words, the payers always win.

 Perhaps it’s an honest mistake; reimbursement agreements are immensely complicated.
 Perhaps it’s not a mistake.
-Either way, most anesthesiologists (and most billing companies) are not in a position to correct every line item of every reimbursement form.
+Either way, most doctors (and most anesthesiologist billing companies) are not in a position to correct every line item of every reimbursement form.
 So they take what they get and move on.
 No one talks about it because it makes everyone look bad and it’s a really hard fix.

 At Fusion Anesthesiology, we think this is outrageous.
 So we decided to tackle the really hard fix.
 Our specially designed reconciliation software tallies up every line item to be sure that it meets that physician’s contracted rate with that specific payer.
 If that’s not the case, we automatically kick it back so that we collect every penny that our anesthesiologists are owed.